 What Should I Expect in a Job Interview

 Short answer: Expect a structured conversation designed to assess your fit across skills, motivation, and cultural alignment.
-You will encounter fact-finding questions about your background, behavior-based prompts about past situations, scenario questions to test judgment, and opportunities to ask your own questions.
-Logistics vary—phone screens, video calls, panel interviews, and technical assessments are all possible—but the core objectives of evaluation and mutual discovery stay the same.
+You will encounter fact-finding questions about your background, behavior-based prompts about past situations, scenario questions to test judgement, and opportunities to ask your own questions.
+Logistics vary — phone screens, video calls, panel interviews, and technical assessments are all possible — but the core objectives of evaluation and mutual discovery stay the same.

-This article is written for the global professional who needs a practical, step-by-step playbook—grounded in HR practice and coaching—to handle every interview format with clarity and confidence.
-You’ll get a clear roadmap for preparation, in-interview behavior, post-interview follow-up, and the decision-making that follows; you’ll also find targeted guidance for international or relocation-related roles and for negotiating offers.
-If you’d like tailored, one-on-one support to build a personalized interview roadmap, you can book a free discovery call with me to start the process.
+This article is written for the global professional who needs a practical, step-by-step playbook — grounded in HR practice and coaching — to handle every interview format with clarity and confidence.
+You’ll get a clear roadmap for preparation, in-interview behaviour, post-interview follow-up, and the decision-making that follows; you’ll also find targeted guidance for international or relocation-related roles and for negotiating offers.
+If you’d like tailored, one-on-one support to build a personalised interview roadmap, you can book a free discovery call.

 Before the Interview: Lay the Foundation